PaoloMazzon/Vulkan2D/README.md

  + Custom shaders/pipelines (can already load custom default shaders)
  + ***Heavy duty*** optimizations
+  + Make descriptor sets given to each texture/polygon rather than created dynamically

 Performance wise, the renderer is pretty good but not there yet.
 It struggles to render 1000 textures on an integrated GPU @ 60fps (which is more than you'll probably ever need, but we don't strive for